mattlean/lean-js-app-starter/docs/developing/testing.md

 npm run test:e2e:dev
 ```

 If a test fails, Playwright will serve an HTML report of the results at [`http://localhost:9323`](http://localhost:9323).
-If you ever want to access this after it has closed, you can use the `test:e2e:report` `package.json` script to server it again:
+If you ever want to access this after it has closed, you can use the `test:e2e:report` `package.json` script to serve it again:

 ```console
 npm run test:e2e:report